 Assistant Professor of Education

 Dr. Melanie Park came to Huntington University in fall of 2017 as the visiting assistant professor of education.
-She teaches three education classes for the university while also serving Huntington County Community Schools as a new teacher mentor and writing consultant.
+She currently teaches seven education courses and supervises students during their practicum experiences.

 Her previous work experience includes middle school reading teacher, elementary school project challenge teacher for gifted and talented students and sixth grade language arts teacher, all at Huntington County Community Schools.
 She also taught first grade in LaGrange, Indiana as well as an online class to help teachers with writing instruction.
 In 2012, she was honored as the Indiana Teacher of the Year and served the year in residence for the Indiana Department of Education.